ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 {{% fig "1937-11-11-ithaca-journal" "500" /%}}

-The professor clearly took great care in crafting this tribute, and with the pacing of the final sentence, we can sense the weight of responsibility he felt representing the sense of loss of an entire community who held Emily in equally high esteem.
+The professor clearly took great care in crafting this tribute, and with the pacing of the final sentence, one can sense the weight of responsibility he felt representing the sense of loss of an entire community who held Emily in equally high esteem.
 He is Emily's first and most eloquent biographer, without whom we wouldn't fully appreciate some of the most important aspects of Emily's life, most notably, her charitable acts.

-The news clippings above give examples, such as her contributions to the Red Cross, and of course, the W. C. T. U. did considerable charitable work.
+The news clippings above give examples, such as her contributions to the Red Cross, and of course, the W.C.T.U. did considerable charitable work.
 In the M. E. Mills store sales journals, there are entries indicating direct donations from the store that Emily counted against her own account as "Goods for Charity":

 {{% fig "me-mills/1909-03-26-emily-mills-entry-p554" "800" /%}}